open5e/open5e/source/equipment/magic-items/deck-of-many-things.rst

 You can't be located by any divination magic, but a *wish* spell can reveal the location of your prison.
 You draw no more cards.

-**Euryale.** The card's medusa-­like visage curses you.
+**Euryale.** The card's medusa-like visage curses you.
 You take a −2 penalty on saving throws while cursed in this way.
 Only a god or the magic of The Fates card can end this curse.